Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Distributions of Fibers and Bases

 The singular bases have a very specific structure.
 In all cases, the singular bases correspond to smooth bases in the MT list with a set of -2 curves blown down.
 Blown down -2 curves can either appear alone or in adjacent pairs, corresponding to a local $\C^2/\Z_2$ or $\C^2/\Z_3$ singularity in the base.
 No other combinations occur in our dataset; furthermore, any given singular base has only one or the other type of singularity.
 Those with a $\Z_3$ singularity always have fiber $F_1$, while those with a $\Z_2$ singularity have fiber $F_2$ or $F_4$.
 Since these singularities corresponds precisely to the type of multisection of those genus-one fibrations, it seems that these fibrations have nontrivial discrete monodromy around the singularities.
 We leave further investigation of this interesting structure to further work.

-Of the 61,539 toric bases, only 17,961 appear as the resolution of a singular base in a genus-one fibration. \wati{(for v2: might be interesting to check whether there are any bases that contain -2 curves without adjacent -3 curves that cannot go singular.} The most common base is base 417, a non-weak-Fano base with $h^{1,1}(B)=8$ and which appears as (the resolution of) the base in 3.3\% (372,445 total, 370,503 inequivalent) of such fibrations.
+Of the 61,539 toric bases, only 17,961 appear as the resolution of a singular base in a genus-one fibration.
+The most common base is base 417, a non-weak-Fano base with $h^{1,1}_*(B)= h^{1,1} (B)=8$ and which appears as (the resolution of) the base in 3.3\% (372,445 total, 370,503 inequivalent) of such fibrations.
 The most common overall base, MT base 72 or equivalently the fiber $F_{12}$, appears as a singular base in only 1\% (116,300 total, 115,138 inequivalent) of such fibrations.
-In spite of this shift, the statistical preference for small $h^{1,1}(B)$ remains; the largest singular base has $h^{1,1}(B)=92$, and 97.7\% (10,929,212 total, 10,882,539) of such fibrations have $h^{1,1}(B)\le25$.
+In spite of this shift, the statistical preference for small $h^{1,1}_*(B)$ remains; the largest singular base has $h^{1,1}_*(B)=92$, and 97.7\% (10,929,212 total, 10,882,539) of such fibrations have $h^{1,1}_*(B)\le25$.